-January typically is a month to forecast trends, and we believe customer retention will be an important one.
-Of course, this isn't a new strategy.
+Customer retention isn't a new strategy.
 But we see increasingly more organisations move their focus from aggressive acquisition investments to retention management.
-And as fashion shows us, every trend returns at some point in time.
-(Except for maybe Buffalo shoes, some things should stay forgotten.)
-In this blogpost we'll explain why we believe that retention will become the standard in not too long from now.
+In this blogpost we'll explain why we believe that retention will gain importance as a business strategy.

 Customer retention or acquisition?

 For the past years we've seen organisations put their main focus on acquisition.
 Gaining new customers was their highest purpose, and they put a lot of resources into achieving that goal.
 But why spend all that money and put in all that effort to get new customers, just to see them leave not long after?

 A simple question: in your organisation, who is responsible for your existing customers?
 We bet it's a tough question to answer.
 Companies focus a lot on marketing and sales to create growth.
 And growth is the goal of any business.
 But what if growth begins to stall?
 Lots of companies face the same problem: their product or service has become a commodity.
 There are countless cheaper, easier or more convenient alternatives.
 As a result, acquisition costs continue to rise, and new customer numbers grow only moderately.

 And it gets even worse: existing customers start to leave.
 Customers have tons of products to choose from, and attention spans become shorter.
 As a company, you simply don't get a second chance anymore.
 Without a dedicated team that is responsible for existing customers, it becomes easy to forget about them.
 On top, new customers often get more benefits.
 Because of this loyal customers feel left out, which eventually hurts your customer retention rates.